Explore health content from A to Z.

 I need information about...

 Your doctor suspects that you have inflammatory breast cancer (IBC).
 IBC is a rare type of breast cancer (when cells in the breast grow abnormally).
+It represents up to 5% of all breast cancer cases in the United States.
 It is very aggressive (fast-growing) and can be hard to detect.
 When it is detected, treatment starts right away.
 This sheet tells you more about IBC and how it is treated.

 Breast cancer cells typically form a lump.
 But with IBC, lumps are rare.
 As a result, the cancer may not be noticed during a breast exam or on a routine mammogram.
 This makes diagnosis harder than with other breast cancers.